ahnpj/incident-response-and-investigations/endpoint-compromise-and-persistence-investigations/endpoint-cryptominer-suspicious-process-execution-investigation/case-report.md

 ### 4) Environment

 This investigation validated suspicious process execution using host-based telemetry on a Windows endpoint.
+No network telemetry or external infrastructure data was available.
+Conclusions are based on host execution behavior and file placement patterns.

 | Category | Details |
 |--------|--------|